centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

     $self->{output}->exit();
   }

-In this example, we check a snmp OID that we compare to wargning and critical thresholds.
+In this example, we check a snmp OID that we compare to warning and critical thresholds.
-There are the methods which we use :
+There are the methods which we use:

 * get_leef        : get a snmp value from an OID
 * threshold_check : compare snmp value to warning and critical thresholds